truenas/middleware/docs/userguide/freenas_directoryservice.rst

    password, and machine suffixes.

 After configuring the LDAP service, the LDAP users and groups should appear in the drop-down menus of the "Permissions" screen of a volume/dataset.
-To verify that the users have been imported, type :command:`getent passwd` from Shell.
+To verify that the users have been imported, type :command:`getent passwd` from the command line.
 To verify that the groups have been imported, type :command:`getent group`.

 If the users and groups are not listed, refer to the `Common errors encountered when using OpenLDAP Software <http://www.openldap.org/doc/admin24/appendix-common-errors.html>`_ for common errors and how to fix them.
-When troubleshooting LDAP, open Shell and look for error messages in :file:`/var/log/auth.log`.
+When troubleshooting LDAP, look for error messages in :file:`/var/log/auth.log`.

 .. _NIS: